sidorof/flask-restful-dbbase/docsrc/source/owner_app_v2_code_03.rst

             order: (obj) : The order that is to be processed.
             status_code: (int) :
         Returns:
+            return_status: (bool) : True to coninue,
+                False  to return just a message
             job: (obj) : The job that is created.
             status_code: (int) : The new response status code.